-The term “influencer” is a bit of a buzzword in the marketing world at the moment.
+The term “influencer” has been a bit of a buzzword in the marketing world over the last couple of years.
 I’m sure you’ll have heard of influencers before.
 But do you know exactly what they do, who they are and how influencer marketing can benefit your small business?

 What is an influencer?